₹ 2,999 ₹ 2,399

 The four combat sports have different origins.

 - The origin of boxing began in Minoan Crete in 1500-1400 BC.
-In an old illustration of boxing taking during that period, the boxers could be seen wearing boxing gloves, hence the sport was well developed at the time.
+In an old illustration of boxing taken during that period, the boxers could be seen wearing boxing gloves, hence the sport was well-developed at the time.

-- Karate was developed in Ryukyu kingdom in during the early 20th century.
+- Karate was developed in the Ryukyu kingdom in during the early 20th century.

 - Martial arts originated in Asia with no specific timestamp to it.
 The art was introduced in Europe in 1550.

 - Taekwondo originated in Korea and was developed during the 1940s to 1950s.

 Each of the combat sports has unique uniforms which are suitable for the sports.

 - The uniform used for both Karate and Martial Arts is called the karategi.
 The karategi is a loose ensemble of shirt and pants which is used for Martial Arts.
 Most of the time this ensemble is in white but there are also other colors such as black and blue.